How to ask questions on Sentinel-1 product performance?

 The Level 1 and Level 2 products made available to the end-users are provided together with a small PDF report containing the list of basic QC tests performed online, including their completeness.

-However, some issues may occur between the production of the products and their dissemination to the data access hubs (scihub).
+However, some issues may occur between the production of the products and their dissemination to the data access hubs (Copernicus Data Space Ecosystem).
 This may be associated to missing files in some products.

 Availability of a burst ID Map

-Please note that some products are impacted by improper annotation of burst ID (refer to quality disclaimers number 77 and 78) due to invalid annotation of date of stop of acquisition as time since ascending node crossing.
+Please note that some products are impacted by improper annotation of burst ID (refer to quality disclaimers number 77 and 78 and follow on) due for instance to invalid annotations of date of stop of acquisition as time since ascending node crossing or other issues in the processing.

 Other questions / topics